In this blog post, we will dive deep into the best practices for providing chat support.

 Some agents may feel they have to divert from contextual keywords and self-help flows to provide accurate solutions to problems.
 You should not see this as a drawback, but as a benefit, especially if your agent can read and interpret a customer’s inquiry, analyze the problem, ask intelligent questions to narrow down root causes, and find a solution within a first interaction.

-Training agents to be intentional in reading and comprehending a chat message correctly is fundamental.
+Training customer service agents to be intentional in reading and comprehending a chat message correctly is fundamental.
 When agents can minimize miscommunication to facilitate accurate responses, your clients’ customers will be happy they used live chat to solve their problems.

 13. Adopt Live Chat Etiquette